san-ha-kim/multiple-object-tracking-paradigm/README.md

 Dependencies: PyGame, PsychoPy

-Run the main experiment file; requires MOT_constants.py file
+To run the MOT experiment, download and run the main experiment file; requires MOT_constants.py to run.
+The GUIDED experiment file includes a step-by-step guide.